ceedee666/drumm.sh/content/teaching/thesis.md

 1. Implementation of a Web based TDD game (in cooperation with majcon)
 1. Analysis of software quality metrics in large code bases (possibly in cooperation with CQSE)
-1. Clean Code: literature review

 ### Other

-1. Analysis of the usage of open source software in small and mid-size companies

 ## Supervised Thesis